iSmart Shankar Full Movie Leaked Online For Free Download; Will Collections Be Affected?

 Will Piracy Affect The Collections?

-However, now piracy has hit iSmart Shankar, which has come as an unpleasant news for everyone.
-Nevertheless, many good movies of the recent times have went on to mint big collections at the box office, despite piracy hitting them in the release day.
+However, now piracy has hit iSmart Shankar, which has come as an unpleasant news for everyone concerned.
+Nevertheless, many good movies of the recent times have gone on to mint big collections at the box office, despite being hit by piracy.
 Let us hope that iSmart Shankar too treads the same path.
-Mass entertainers like iSmart Shankar deserve to be watched in the theatres amidst the cheering of a full-house crowd
+Mass entertainers like iSmart Shankar deserve to be watched in the theatres amidst the cheers of a full house.